Cirsium

-Most species are considered weeds, typically by agricultural interests.
-Cirsium vulgare (bull thistle, common thistle, or spear thistle) is listed as a noxious weed in nine US states.
-Some species in particular are cultivated in gardens and wildflower plantings for their aesthetic value and/or to support pollinators such as butterflies.
+Many species are considered weeds, typically by agricultural interests.
+Cirsium vulgare (spear thistle) is listed in the United States (where as a non-native invasive species it has been renamed "bull thistle") as a noxious weed in nine states.
+Some species in particular are cultivated in gardens and wildflower plantings for their aesthetic value and/or to support pollinators such as bees and butterflies.
 Some species dubbed weeds by various interest groups can also provide these benefits.
 Cirsium vulgare, for instance, ranked in the top 10 for nectar production in a UK plants survey conducted by the AgriLand project which is supported by the UK Insect Pollinators Initiative.
 Cirsium vulgare was also a top producer of nectar sugar in another study in Britain, ranked third with a production per floral unit of (2323 ± 418μg).
-Not only does it provide abundant nectar, it provides seeds for birds, such as the American goldfinch, Spinus tristis, and supports the larvae of a Painted Lady butterfly, Vanessa cardui.
-Some other common species are: Cirsium arvense, Cirsium palustre, Cirsium oleraceum.
+Not only does it provide abundant nectar, it provides seeds for birds, such as the European goldfinch Carduelis carduelis, and supports the larvae of the Painted Lady butterfly Vanessa cardui.
+Some other common species are Cirsium arvense, Cirsium palustre, Cirsium oleraceum.

 Some ecological organizations, such as the Xerces Society, have attempted to raise awareness of the benefits of thistles, to counteract the general agricultural and home garden labeling of thistles as unwanted weeds.
-The monarch butterfly (Danaus plexippus), for instance, was highlighted as relying upon thistles such as Tall thistle (Cirsium altissimum) as nectar sources during its migration.
-Although such organizations focus on the benefits of native thistles, non-native thistles, such as Cirsium vulgare in North America, may provide similar benefits to wildlife.
-Some prairie and wildflower seed production companies supply bulk seed for native North American thistle species, for wildlife habitat restoration, although availability tends to be low.
+The monarch butterfly (Danaus plexippus), for instance, was highlighted as relying upon thistles such as tall thistle (Cirsium altissimum) as nectar sources during its migration.
+Some prairie and wildflower seed production companies in the United States supply bulk seed of native North American thistle species for wildlife habitat restoration, although availability tends to be low.
 Thistles are particularly valued by bumblebees for their high nectar production.

 Certain species of Cirsium, like Cirsium monspessulanum, Cirsium pyrenaicum and Cirsium vulgare, have been traditionally used as food in rural areas of southern Europe.
 Cirsium oleraceum is cultivated as a food source in Japan and India.
 Cirsium setidens is used as a vegetable in Korean cuisine.

-The word 'Cirsium' derives from the Greek word kirsos meaning 'swollen vein'.
-Thistles were used as a remedy against swollen veins.
+'Cirsium' is the Greek word for thistle, kirsos, likely derived from 'swollen vein'.
 The flower blooms April to August.